Magic in the Moonlight

 Magic in the Moonlight is a 2014 romantic comedy film written and directed by Woody Allen.
-It is Allen's 44th film.
-The film stars Emma Stone, Colin Firth, Hamish Linklater, Marcia Gay Harden, Jacki Weaver, Eileen Atkins, and Simon McBurney.
-Set in the 1920s on the French Riviera, the film was released on July 25, 2014, by Sony Pictures Classics.
+The film stars Eileen Atkins, Colin Firth, Marcia Gay Harden, Hamish Linklater, Emma Stone, Simon McBurney, and Jacki Weaver.
+Set in the 1920s on the French Riviera, the film was released in the United States on July 25, 2014, by Sony Pictures Classics.
 Magic in the Moonlight received a mixed reception.
-Critics praised the performances of Firth and Stone, but found its writing formulaic.
+Critics praised the performances of Firth and Stone, but found the film's writing formulaic.

 Plot

 In 1928, an illusionist, Wei Ling Soo, performs in front of a crowd in Berlin with his world-class magic act.
 Soo is actually a British man named Stanley, who wears a disguise in his act.
 In his dressing room, he is greeted by old friend and fellow illusionist Howard Burkan.
-Howard enlists Stanley to go with him to the Côte d'Azur, where a rich American family, the Catledges, has apparently been taken in by a clairvoyant, Sophie; the son of the family, Brice, is smitten with her.
-Howard said he has been unable to uncover the secrets behind Sophie's tricks, and is tempted to believe she really has supernatural powers.
+Howard enlists Stanley to accompany him to the French Riviera, where a rich American family, the Catledges, has apparently been taken in by a clairvoyant, Sophie, so much that the son of the family, Brice, is smitten with her.
+Howard says he has been unable to uncover the secrets behind Sophie's tricks, and is tempted to believe she really has supernatural powers.
 He asks Stanley, who has debunked many charlatan mystics, to help him prove she is a fraud.

 Howard and Stanley travel to the French Riviera, but Stanley is soon astonished by Sophie's ability to go into a fugue state and apparently pull out highly personal details about him and his family.
-Stanley witnesses a seance in which Sophie communicates with the deceased patriarch of the American family.
+Stanley witnesses a séance in which Sophie communicates with the deceased patriarch of the Catledge family.
 A candle floats up from the table and Howard grabs it to try to discern what trickery is at play, but is astounded to find no apparent subterfuge.

-When Stanley and Sophie visit his Aunt Vanessa, Sophie is seemingly able, after holding Aunt Vanessa's pearls, to somehow relate secret details of Vanessa's great love affair.
+When Stanley and Sophie visit his Aunt Vanessa in Provence, Sophie is seemingly able, upon holding Aunt Vanessa's pearls, to somehow relate secret details of Vanessa's great love affair.
 This finally convinces Stanley of Sophie's authenticity.
 He has an epiphany, realizing that his lifelong rationalism and cynicism have been misguided.
-When caught in a rain storm, Stanley and Sophie end up at an observatory the former had visited as a child.
+When caught in a rainstorm, Stanley and Sophie take shelter at an observatory the former used to visit as a child.
 After the rain subsides, they open the roof up and view the stars.